sammybibs/sammybibs.github.io/Quizzes/8021D_review.md

 ## Introduction
 9th Dec 2016

-Some questions to tickle you on STP, click to reveal the  answers!
+Some questions to tickle you on STP, **click the text to reveal the  answers!**

 ## STP Question
 **Given the topology below that is running 802.1D with all settings as default, please tell me:**